Getting Started With CoderPad: Candidates

 Here’s what a CoderPad session looks like:

-“Reset” button clears the output in the right pane, but leaves the code you’ve written in the left
+The Reset button clears the output in the right pane, but leaves the code you’ve written in the left pane intact.

 Customizing editor settings (yes, we have Vim keybindings)

 If you hit the Settings button in the lower-right corner, you can turn on/off a variety of settings.
 By default, most settings are disabled, so if you want code autocompletion for supported languages, bracket auto-closure, a unique tab size, larger font size, a lighter color theme, or to change your keybindings from normal “sublime-esque” to Vim or Emacs, you will need to click the Settings button during your interview.